openclerk/country-list/README.md

 * Not including language dialects (e.g. just `en` rather than `en_GB`, `en_AU`, `en_NZ`, ...)
 * Only including [ISO 639-1 languages](http://en.wikipedia.org/wiki/ISO_639-1), which covers the world major's languages
+* Not including CLDR data, which includes country codes such as `Unknown or Invalid Region (ZZ)`

 ## Installing